Four Deep Cleans a Year Keep Your Home Spotless — A Minimalist's Seasonal Cleaning System

 Why a Once-a-Year Deep Clean Fails

-The minimalist approach flips the script.
+The minimalist approach inverts this logic entirely.
 Remove dirt while it is still light.
-That alone cuts the effort by more than half.
-Three months of buildup comes off easily without special tools.
-Seasonal transitions also provide a natural reset point, transforming cleaning from a chore into a satisfying ritual.
+That single shift cuts total effort by more than half.
+Three months of buildup comes off easily without specialty tools or harsh chemicals.
+Seasonal transitions also serve as natural psychological reset points, transforming cleaning from an exhausting obligation into a satisfying ritual of renewal.

 Designing Seasonal Focus Areas